awesome-pro/neon-website/content/docs/guides/rails-migrations.md

 ### Run the migrations

-To run the migrations and create the corresponding tables in the Neon Postgres database, run the following command:
+To run the migrations and create the corresponding tables in the Neon LangChaindatabase, run the following command:

 ```bash
 rails db:migrate